joetric/shoreline-change-detection/README.md

 # shoreline-change-detection
- Shoreline change detection using Google Earth Engine
+A multi-classifier for detecting shoreline change in Google Earth Engine